kitzsh/DesktopLauncher/README.md

 # DesktopLauncher

-> [!NOTE]
-> Most X11 desktop environments currently don't work with this, due to some extra initialisation requirements.
-Support is in development.

-DesktopLauncher is a simple command line display manager which lets the user select and start a Wayland ~~or X11~~ session after logging in.
+DesktopLauncher is a simple command line display manager which lets the user select and start a Wayland or X11 session after logging in.

 ## Features
-- Lists all available Wayland ~~and X11~~ sessions
+- Lists all available Wayland and X11 sessions
 - Saves the previous selection for easy access
 - Simple and fast